 - To buy the house we want and can (currently) afford, which gives us the space we’re looking for for another child and the possibility to stay forever if we want, at 3 or more

 We are 34 and 37 this year and put like this, I find that our choice is actually almost simple… We don’t want to live in fear.
 We don’t want, in the event that we (manage to) have another child, to take the risk to be stuck in a too small house soon.
 We’ll do our best with we can do to make things work out, for ourselves and our son – maybe travel less to Europe if the pound continues to drop – and we’ll try to buy this house 😀 I feel a lot better now that the decision is taken!

-I draw two sketches the other day, on what I believe most people don’t understand about anxiety disorders.
-I thought I would publish them separately even though they are clearly linked.
-Please keep in mind that they are entirely based on my own perception and experience, and so I cannot be sure that they would fit someone else’s experience… Also I can’t draw, they’re only very basic, but I’m finding that sometimes drawings explain things better than words 🙂
+I draw this sketch the other day, on what I believe most people don’t understand about anxiety disorders.
+I thought I would publish it here.
+Please keep in mind that it is entirely based on my own perception and experience, and so I cannot be sure that it would fit someone else’s experience… Also I can’t draw, they’re only very basic, but I’m finding that sometimes drawings explain things better than words 🙂

 Here we go: